 We do NOT guarantee requests for specific placements on teams or divisions.
 You are welcome to make a request, and we can try to do our best to fulfill them.
 This is to ensure that we can put together well-balanced teams.

 We do NOT guarantee requests for players to move from higher or lower divisions than their age allows.
 We will review all requests and make the final decision based on the best balance for the teams.
 All decisions are final and cannot be appealed.

-There are no registration fee refunds if you do not like which team or division your child has been assigned to.
+There are no registration fee refunds if you do not like which team, division or coach your child has been assigned to.

 We do NOT provide partial or full registration fee refunds for any reason.
 The only exceptions to this is for doctor approved medical reasons or if a team had to be closed for some reason.

 As a private non-profit organization, our league can only provide the best experience for our players by fundraising.
 Our league will conduct numerous events and fundraisers throughout the year to help pay for our operational costs and new improvements to our fields and programs.
 While we do not require attendance or participation at any of these events or fundraisers, we do ask that you make a good effort to attend them when possible.
 Remember that TAYBS is a completely volunteer organization and that every penny that is raised goes directly back into the league and our players.

 We understand that there are many activities, sports and leagues out there for children to play in.
 We do ask that if you sign your child up for our league, that you make the commitment for all practices and games.
 Our practice and game schedules are never set in stone and can change at anytime and with short notice.
 Please note that our practices and games can be any day of the week Sunday thru Saturday.